napnapnapnap/x4-supply-scan/README.md

 ## Technical details

 * The savefile is not modified
-* You only need python and a browser, no external dependencies need to be installed
+* You only need python and a browser, no external dependencies
 * The python script uses little memory by streaming the savefile in a single pass and keeping only relevant data
-* When a new DLC is released, the x4-data-extractor.py script needs to be run again
+* When a new DLC is released, the x4-data-extractor.py script needs to be run again.
+The current DLC is Envoy.
-* Thanks to the [X4-Info-Miner](https://github.com/TuxInvader/X4-Info-Miner) project for developing the x4-cat-miner.py script
+* Thanks to the [X4-Info-Miner](https://github.com/TuxInvader/X4-Info-Miner) project for developing the inspirational x4-cat-miner.py script